Behavioral Brain (B2) Research Training Program

 - Horizontal Rotation Model.
 Other highly qualified students will enter the program with a commitment to behavioral brain research, but they will not have settled on a specific research agenda or advisor.
 These students may choose to focus on gaining exposure to our research themes and training faculty.
 Specifically, the first year will be divided into two research rotation periods with an optional rotation period the summer before or the summer after.
 The student will spend all research time in the chosen laboratory.
 Students will submit rotation reports to the Co-Mentorship Committee at the end of each period and identify a primary research advisor by the end of the rotation periods.

 - Additional Training.
 Cross-cutting extracurricular experiences will support training.
-Trainees will participate in the CNBC annual retreat, student-run colloquium series, multi-group lab meetings and journal clubs, student research presentation series, complete an individualized development plan, and train in responsible, rigorous and reliable research conduct and reporting.
+Trainees will participate in the CNBC annual retreat, student-run colloquium series, multi-group lab meetings and journal clubs, student research presentation series, complete an individualized development plan, undertake professional development, and train in responsible, rigorous and reliable research conduct and reporting.